German passport: Dual citizenship

-The right to hold both a German passport and a foreign passport at the same time (dual citizenship) is restricted under the current German nationality law.
-Germany allows dual citizenship with other EU countries and Switzerland; dual citizenship with other countries is possible with special permission or if obtained at birth (for example, one German parent and one foreign parent, or if a child is born to German parents in a jus soli country such as the United States of America).
+The right to hold both a German passport and a foreign passport at the same time is allowed under the current German nationality law.
+Prior to 26 June 2024, dual citizenship was restricted to citizens from other EU countries and Switzerland; dual citizenship was also possible with other countries through special permission or if obtained at birth (for example, one German parent and one foreign parent, or if a child is born to German parents in a jus soli country such as the United States of America or Brazil).
 Under Article 116 par.
 2 of the Basic Law (Grundgesetz), former German citizens who between January 30, 1933, and May 8, 1945, were deprived of their German citizenship on political, racial, or religious grounds may re-invoke their citizenship and the same applies to their descendants, and are permitted to hold dual (or multiple) citizenship.

+These prior restrictions were lifted on 26 June 2024.
+Thereafter, Germans are able to naturalize in other countries without restriction and without risk to their German citizenship, with foreigners allowed to become naturalized Germans without losing their previous citizenship(s), and those born with German citizenship plus at least one other no longer having to choose which to keep in adulthood.

-Children born on or after 1 January 2000 to non-German parents acquire German citizenship at birth if at least one parent has a permanent residence permit (and had this status for at least three years) and the parent was residing in Germany for at least eight years.
-The children must have lived in Germany for at least eight years or attended school for six years until their 21st birthday.
-Non-EU- and non-Swiss-citizen parents born and grown up abroad usually cannot have dual citizenship themselves (but exceptions are made for citizens of countries that do not allow the renunciation of citizenship or have too expensive / difficult / humiliating renunciation procedures and for citizens whose citizenship was restored under Article 116 (2)).
+Children born on or after 1 January 2000 to non-German parents acquire German citizenship at birth, usually in addition to their parent's citizenship, if at least one parent had a permanent residence permit 8 years before the child's birth (reduced to 5 years from 26 June 2024).
+These children were previously subject to an option procedure to choose a citizenship after turning 21 years of age, but this was repealed in June 2024.

+Non-EU- and non-Swiss-citizen parents born and grown up abroad usually cannot have dual citizenship themselves (but exceptions are made for citizens of countries that do not allow the renunciation of citizenship or have too expensive/difficult/humiliating renunciation procedures and for citizens whose citizenship was restored under Article 116 (2)).

-Naturalized Germans can lose their German citizenship if it is found out that they got it by willful deceit / bribery / menacing / giving intentionally false or incomplete information that had been important for the naturalization process if they still own a citizenship of a different country.
-In June 2019, it was decided to prolong the deadline from 5 to 10 years after naturalization.
+Naturalized Germans can lose their German citizenship if it is found out that they got it by willful deceit/bribery/menacing/giving intentionally false or incomplete information that had been important for the naturalization process if they still possess citizenship of another country.
+In June 2019, it was decided to prolong the deadline from five to ten years after naturalization.

-A law adopted in June 2019 allows for the revocation of the German citizenship of dual citizens who have joined or supported a terror group such as the Islamic State and are at least 18 years old.
+A law adopted in June 2019 allows for the revocation of German citizenship of dual citizens who have joined or supported a terror group such as the Islamic State and are at least 18 years old.